ryan-parag/ryanparag.com/notes/designing-for-personalization.md

 ### Personalizing Experiences

 The basic goal of personalizing an experience is **to prevent users from struggling to find information/content/products**.
-How can we show them things we think they might prefer from the sea of content that we host on our platform.
+How can we show our users things we think they might prefer from the sea of content that we host on our platform?

 Experience personalization has greatly influenced the way we shop for things and consume content in the modern era.
-We're seeing how detailed metadata associated with individual products, movies, podcasts, music is being used to categorize things the way systems assume we, as individuals, prefer.
+We're seeing how detailed metadata associated with individual products, movies, podcasts, music, etc. is being used to categorize things the way systems assume we, as individuals, prefer.

-Let's take a look at how Netflix shows us things based the things we've previously watched and our individual user profile:
+Let's take a look at how Netflix shows us things based on the things we've previously watched and our individual user profile:

 ![Netflix personalization](../static/designing-for-personalization_1.png)

-Netflix is also A/B testing on top of this, driving their deep learning platform and content designers to learn how and why certain users choose certain UI cards:
+Netflix is also A/B testing on top of this, driving their deep learning platform and content designers to learn how and why certain users choose perticular UI cards:

 ![Netflix personalization](../static/designing-for-personalization_2.png)